All Episodes

 We know that.

-He said she said nothing was discussed related to the investigation.
+Schumer, expected to be the next Senate Democrat leader, told reporters today, he said, she said nothing was discussed related to the investigation.

-So you got two choices.
+So you've got two choices.

-You have to say that this didn't matter, or she's lying.
+You have to say that this didn't matter or she's lying.

 And I think it didn't matter.